ChealseaTan/CP3402-Journal/Practical 4 Journal.md

 Successfully created a WordPress localhost site.
 ![Database](images/7_Database.png)

-Used these two plugins to create bread object fields to be able to use search option
+Used these two plugins to create bread object fields to be able to use search option.
 ![Plugins](images/8_Plugins.png)

-A sample of the field feature.
+A sample of the bread field feature I did.
 ![Bread Field](images/9_Bread_Field.png)

 I did not finish till the search feature since I needed to plan on how to categorize the breads, but I was able to understand the gist of the feature.